awyspr/fieldnotes/offcuts.md

 16/Jun
 https://awsapichanges.com/archive/changes/e078c6-partnercentral-selling.html
 Added Prospecting APIs to convert engagements into AI-enriched leads with scoring insights.
 Extended Engagement APIs with ProspectingResult and Lead contexts.
 Added CoSell Scoring to GetAwsOpportunitySummary- quality score, trend, agent-driven recommendations, and engagement classification.
+Joining some dots - human co-sell will be heavily biased based on propensity and other deal factors (size, timing), agentic co-sell will be in the middle, and partners will be doing it for themselves at low propensity.
+Presume that incentives will be rebalanced in a similar way, with or without PRM.

 ## 2026-02 Older